ionutcirja/superagent-wrapper/README.md

 This is a simple wrapper over superagent library.

-Any pull request for optimisations and new additions is more than welcome.
+Any pull request for optimizations and new additions is more than welcome.

 # Installing superagent-wrapper